mongodb/terraform-provider-mongodbatlas/examples/federated-database-instance/README.md

-# Example - MongoDB Atlas Federated Database Instance with an AWS S3 and MongoDB Cluster as storage databases
+# Example - MongoDB Atlas Federated Database Instance with an Amazon S3 and MongoDB Cluster as storage databases

 This project aims to provide an example of using [MongoDB Atlas Federated Database Instance](https://www.mongodb.com/docs/atlas/data-federation/overview/).